SimonWallner/kocmoc-demo/README.rst

 How to build
 ------------
-TO build the demo, download the sourc files and also additionally dowload the openCollada repo into the ./external/opencollada/ folder.
+To build the demo, download the sourc files and also additionally dowload the openCollada repo into the ./external/opencollada/ folder.

 CMake is used as a build system, and it should build without problems on Windows 7 with Visual Studio 2008.
 VS2010 is not yet supported by collada.
 In order for CMake to use collada as a sub project, apply this (http://code.google.com/p/opencollada/issues/detail?id=140) patch.
-Executables are put into the bin/ folder so make sure to update set the wokring directory accordingly.
+Executables are put into the bin/ folder so make sure to set the wokring directory accordingly.

 Used Libs